The Rain Comes Down

 This is me in August 1985, at my desk in a rooming house in Norman, Oklahoma.

-By November I had my first full-time newspaper job, in Shawnee, Oklahoma.
+By November I had that newspaper job in Shawnee.
 I still lived in Norman, about 50 minutes drive from Shawnee, and commuted for a while in my 1973 VW Beetle.

 The heat in that car didn’t really work, and it was cold every day.
 Several ice and snow events struck during that time, and I remember driving that tiny car all those miles with my only coat zipped all the way up, listening to Dream Academy and Mr. Mister and Tears for Fears … whatever was on the radio.